bigrobsf/websocket-chat/README.md

 ## Part 3 – Suppressing the Echo

-Now let’s add some features that will turn this into a messaging app that is usable if rather barebones.
+Now let’s add some features that will turn this into a messaging app that is more usable if rather barebones.
 We’ll be making changes on both the server and client-side.
 First, we’ll have the server generate a unique ID for each client, which it will then send to the client for it to store for the duration of the session.

 Next, we’ll store the message string in a JSON object that will contain additional information such as the message type, the aforementioned client identifier, and a timestamp.
 Instead of passing a text string back and forth, we’ll be sending a "stringified" JSON object.